First time buyers’ energy guide

 Find out what tariff you’re on

-Once you know who the energy supplier is, it's best to find out what tariff you're on.
+Once you know the energy supplier, it's best to find out what tariff you're on.
 The supplier will likely tell you what tariff you’re on.
 Switching can help you find a better deal.

 Find a tariff to suit your needs

-Moving into a new home provides a great opportunity to get an energy tariff that suits your needs.
-View our latest tariffs.
+Moving into a new home provides a great opportunity to get an energy tariff that suits your needs, and you may want to switch energy supplier.

-As a first-time home buyer, you'll need to save money where you can.
-By making simple changes or switches at home, you can end up saving a lot.
+As a first-time home buyer, you'll want to save money where possible.
+You can make savings by making simple changes or switches at home.
 Read our guide to making energy-efficient choices at home and read our top tips below to start new energy and money-saving habits from the start – for a minimal extra cost.

 - Draught-proof any doors or windows with a cheap option like draught-excluding foam